 From tale to tale, Kybele’s mourning process is relatively consistent.

 Kybele wrapped Attis’ body in wool mourning bands.
-She took his body and the tree he died under to her cave, planting the tree at the mouth of the cave, and burying his body beneath it.
-Then She retreated to the cave, and as She mourned, all life on Earth stopped growing.
+She took his body and the tree he died under to her cave.
+And then she planted the tree at the mouth of the cave, and buried his body beneath it.
+Then She retreated into the cave, and as She mourned, all life on Earth stopped growing.
 Kybele decreed the evergreen would stay ever-green as a symbol of Her love for Attis.
 In some tales, She resurrects him as a fir or other conifer.

 In all of this ancient symbolism, we can see the traces of these myths that made it into the Megalesia; the evergreens, violets, castration, resurrection, the wool bands, the pomegranates.
 Consider these sacred symbols, and where else we find them.

-Anatolians venerated Kybele for centuries (or millennia) in the form of a great black stone held in a temple in what is now central Turkey.
+Anatolians venerated Kybele for millennia in the form of a great black stone held in a temple.

 The stone may have landed at Aegospotami, but was kept in the sacred city of Pessinus.
-When the Kybele stone was brought to Rome, it was at the demands of the oracular Sibyls, who spoke of a great black rock that had fallen to earth, mentioned in the Sibylline books.
-It was brought by ship to the mouth of the River Tiber where the ship ran aground and could be moved by no man.
+The Kybele stone was brought to Rome at the demands of the oracular Sibyls.
+They spoke of a great black rock that fell to earth, foretold in the Sibylline books.
+It was brought by ship to the mouth of the River Tiber where the ship ran aground.
+No man could move the ship and it sat, stuck.

 A woman, Claudia Quinta, gave one of the ship’s ropes a tug and boat easily moved.
-She tied the rope around her waist and pulled the boat along, passing the cable to teams of women who brought the ship to the center of Rome, ultimately to the foot of Palatine Hill.
+She tied the rope around her waist and pulled the boat along.
+She passed the cable to teams of women who brought the ship to the center of Rome.
+Ultimately, the women guided the ship to the foot of Palatine Hill.
 The stone was kept for 13 years in the Temple of Victory, as another temple fit for such a great Goddess was built.
 A magnificent statue of Cybele bore this massive black rock as the face of the goddess.

-Her temple stood, and her bloody festivals were held, from 204 BCE until 394 CE, when it was destroyed by the Roman-Catholic church.
+Then it was destroyed by the Roman-Catholic church.
 The Basilica of St. Peter (whose name means “rock”) stands on the grounds where Kybele’s temple once stood.
-Vatican City or Vatican Hill, overlooking the River Tiber, is also home to The Phrygianum, the home of the Mellissea, the priestesses of Cybele.
+Vatican City, overlooking the River Tiber, is also home to The Phrygianum, the home of the Mellissea, priestesses of Cybele.
 The Vatican sits on the site of a temple dedicated to an Earth Goddess and her transgendered priestess.
 This is considered one of Christianity’s holiest sites.
 The site of Mecca, which also holds a meteorite, was also dedicated to Kybele in the ancient past.

 How can we modern Pagans work with Megalesia?